Adirelle/s6rc-overlay/README.md

 * `S6_TARGET`: the service to bring up at startup.
 Defaults to `services`.
 If empty or set to `none`, services will not be started.

+* `S6_USER`: if defined, execute the command as the indicated user.
+Take an single user name or user id.
+Can be used with Docker when you cannot use the --user switchs.

 * `S6_INIT_TIMEOUT`: the initialisation timeout (see s6-rc-init), in
 milliseconds.
 Defauts to 500ms.